Whoaa512/starred/README.md

 ## Others

+- [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Note: the repository does not accept github pull requests at this moment.
 Please submit your patches at http://reviews.llvm.org.
 - [ARKInvest/SolarBatteryBitcoin](https://github.com/ARKInvest/SolarBatteryBitcoin) -
 - [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.